bellafaulk/CS4371-IDS/README.md

 ### 2. Contemporary Work - Building upon Findings
 * **Paper Title:** [Real-Time Intrusion Detection in Smart Home Environments Through Federated Deep Learning on IoT Edge Devices (2025)](https://www.researchgate.net/publication/396155650_Real-Time_Intrusion_Detection_in_Smart_Home_Environments_Through_Federated_Deep_Learning_on_IoT_Edge_Devices)
-* **Connection:** While our project establishes a central AI model for intrusion detection, this contemporary research introduces Federated Learning.
+* **Connection:** While our project establishes a central AI model for intrusion detection, this contemporary research introduces **federated learning**.
 It addresses the critical "future work" challenge of **data privacy** by training the AI locally on edge devices (like smart home hubs) iinstead of transmitting sensitive sensor data to a central server, building upon our goal of secure, private residential monitoring.

 ## Functionality and System Status